moritzWa/RapidAnswer/WEBSOCKET_API.md

 2.  **Audio Streaming**: When the user starts a conversation, the client continuously streams raw PCM audio to the server as binary messages.
 3.  **Server-Side Transcription**: The server uses Deepgram's streaming transcription.
 It detects pauses in the user's speech to identify the end of an utterance.
 4.  **Turn Handling**: When an utterance is finalized, the server sends the transcript to the AI for a response.
 The transcript accumulates if the user continues speaking before the AI responds.
-5.  **Barge-In (Interruption)**: If the user speaks while the AI is responding, the server cancels the in-progress AI/TTS task and processes the new user audio, creating a seamless barge-in experience.
+5.  **Barge-In (Interruption)**: If the user starts speaking while the AI is responding (detected via interim transcripts), the server immediately sends a `stop_audio_playback` message to halt client-side TTS playback.
+Complete utterances cancel the in-progress AI/TTS task on the server side.
 6.  **Response Streaming**: The server streams the AI's text and synthesized audio back to the client in real-time.
 7.  **End of Session**: The user can explicitly end the session, which sends a `user_audio_end` message and closes the connection.